schuang/sphinx-tutorial-old/slides/slides.md

 # Advantages of using Sphinx

-- Based on text files
+- Based on text files (close to plain text)

   - Use one's favoriate editor/local environment for writing
   - Easy to track changes using version control
   - Standard git pull (or merge) request review process